laanwj/k210-sdk-stuff/README.md

-Currently, rust generates ELF executables based at address `0xffffffff80000000` instead of the expected `0x80000000`, to work around lack of medany memory model support in LLVM.
+Currently, rust generates ELF executables based at address `0xffffffff80000000` instead of the expected `0x80000000`, to work around lack of medany memory model support in LLVM (this has ben fixed but hasn't reached stable yet at the time of writing).
 To make this work with kflash I had to patch the
 following:

 ```patch